vesellov/bitdust.docs.old/roadmap.md

 ## Decentralized social network

-Autonomy of each node in the network BitPie.NET allows you to create a fully distributed and free user community.
+Autonomy of each node in the network BitDust allows you to create a fully distributed and free user community.
 The absence of authorization and central nodes will remove strict censorship and "spying" of users.